 1. Call your senator or representative’s district office

-To find your nearest district office, visit fcnl.org/congress.
-Go to the “Staff Lookup” tab, in the upper right corner, and type in your zip code.
-This webpage will indicate where each district office is located, and what number you should call to contact them.
-Once you have identified which office you wish to visit, give them a call.
-Here is what to say:
+To find your nearest district office, visit your representative or senator’s website.
+The website should indicate where each district office is located, and what number you should call to contact them.
+Once you have identified an office to visit, give them a call.
+Here is what you can say:

-“Hi, my name is______, and I’m with a group of constituents looking to schedule a meeting with Congressman/woman ________ during the upcoming recess.
+“Hi, my name is______, and I’m with a group of constituents looking to schedule a meeting with Representative/Senator________ in the coming weeks.
 Can you tell me what the best way to go about scheduling a meeting is?”

 2. Submit your visit request